 Sec.
-20-10. - Development review board.
+20-10. - Development Review Board.

-A development review board will hear and decide requests for alternative compliance with the standards of this chapter.
-The board shall be composed of seven members according to the following disciplines:
+(a) A Development Review Board is hereby established to hear and decide requests for alternative compliance with the standards of this chapter.
+The board shall be composed of nine members and three alternates who shall be appointed according to the following disciplines (the determination that an appointee meets the relevant discipline shall be made by the appointing authority whose determination shall be conclusive):